Internationally-published, critically-acclaimed author of the memoir Holding Silvan

 Holding Silvan Named a "Best Book" of 2013 by Library Journal and a "Top Nonfiction" book of 2013 by the Boston Globe

-Monica writes about family life a year after publishing Holding Silvan in the New York Time Modern Love Column.
+Read about life after her publication of Holding Silvan in the New York Times Modern Love Column.

 "...only a writer with Wesolowska's enormous talents could render her tale with such intelligence and grace, bracing honesty and even humor."

 —Kate Tuttle, The Boston Globe